Babygirl (soundtrack): Background and development

 On February 14, 2024, it was announced that Cristobal Tapia de Veer would compose the musical score for Babygirl.
 The main themes—"Mommy's Dollhouse" and "Wolves"—were tuned as integral to the storyline, which utilized strings, piano and operatic vocals which was written with de Veer's partner Kim Neundoff; the latter was playing with the right hand which was a "waltz-y melody" while de Veer played the left hand as a "military march".
 While waltz would be played thrice, his rendition has been four times, providing the militaristic approach to Romy's professional life.
 The second song "Wolves" used distorted vocals, animalistic breathing and the growling sound of wolves, which emphasized Romy's personal transformation as a werewolf situation, described in the film.

 While composing the theme for "Wolves", de Veer recorded a sample of Kidman's "woo" sound when she almost tripped on the set during one of the dailies, which de Veer saw.
 As he found it spontaneous, he used the sample in this track.
 It was the second instance, where he sampled Kidman's voice in his work, after he did the same for a part of Kidman's argument with Tom Cruise in Eyes Wide Shut (1999).
 The final sequence—when Romy's husband Jacob helps bring her fantasies to life—blends those two themes in terms of soundscape and harmony.

 Meghan Currier served as the music supervisor who helped Reijn select diegetic music.
 The George Michael song "Father Figure" (1987) was written in the film's first draft, where Reijn played the song constantly while writing.
 The song served as the guiding sound to Romy and Samuel's relationship and was secured by Currier as there were no alternative songs to that situation.
 She added "The song has a much more grounded, soft quality to it that supports what we're seeing in the dynamics of the two in this beautiful hotel room.
 It feels more cocooned and safe."

 Besides the use of pre-recorded music, Sky Ferreira wrote and co-produced the song "Leash" for the film.
-It was her first independent release after her departure from Capital Records in 2023.
+It was her first independent release after her departure from Capitol Records in 2023.
 Reijn wanted her to contribute to the soundtrack as her style coincided with the film's theme.
 After watching the film, she understood and connected with the story, agreeing to compose the song.